 Improved AF.
 I have mixed feelings on the significance of this for me, as although better/faster AF is always a good thing, the A9’s autofocus was already superb and I rarely (if ever) felt hindered by it… it remains to be seen if I will actually notice the improvements in practice.
 But the A1’s AF system is reported to be even more sensitive in low light, and when shooting in continuous focus mode, makes double the number of AF calculations per second (120).

 Movie button can be reassigned.
-Yeah, a relatively insignificant thing, but I always found it extremely annoying to not be able to utilize this button, which occupies prime real estate, for other things on the A9 (the only thing the A9 allows you to do with this button is disable it).
+Yeah, this might sound like a relatively insignificant thing, but I always found it extremely annoying to not be able to utilize this button, which occupies prime real estate, for other things on the A9 (the only thing the A9 allows you to do with this button is disable it).
 With the A1, you can assign it to something useful.

 Clock can display and be set to seconds.
 A small but welcome change, helpful when synchronizing the clocks between cameras.

 A FEW “MEH” ITEMS

 Auto ISO minimum shutter speed can still only be specified in full stop increments… when shooting in aperture priority, sometimes 1/125 is just a little too slow for comfort, but 1/250 is faster than I really need, which is not a big deal in good light, but means a higher ISO will be needed in low light (such as a church ceremony).
 There’s a workaround (set the camera to M instead of Av, manually specify the shutter speed you want, and let auto ISO do its thing from there), but it would be nice to be able to do 1/3 stop increments for the minimum shutter speed setting.
 I understand that Sony might have a desire to not make that menu item too long by adding 1/3 stop increments, but they could make it optional (give the user the choice of setting it to 1/3 or full stop increments).

 Is the Sony A1 the Ultimate Wedding Camera?